Amos47/2400/Chapter1/Ch01_Backstory.md

 This is the highest level of measurement and affords the most opportunity to understand the underlying dimensions captured therein.
 Examples of variables measured at the ratio level include age, dollar values, counts of discrete items (number of events, purchases, people, goods, etc. either when counting or when expressed as a ratio to each other or to a total).
 Interval data are exact and have a real zero, thus any and all algebraic operations are possible (addition, subtraction, multiplication, division and exponentiation).
 Finally, we can say that $2 is twice as much as $1.

 Ratio data in NOIR corresponds to Hierarchical data in LATCH.

+In using statistical methods, for example, the determination of level of measurement is critical.
+Certain statistical tests and methods require certain levels of measurement of the data under analysis.
+Level of measurement is also important when data scientists plan what data to collect for a particular purpose.
+Imagine a firm needing to know the exact year in which a person was born in order to provide an age-based discount but having only collected customer age data in 5-year age brackets.
+Their mistake was to ask their customers to indicate whether they were born in the 1970-1974 or 1975-1979 period, etc. rather than asking for year of their birth.
+This mistake introduces a lot of unnecessary sloppiness in the precision of their data.
+Thus, level of measurement is critical in some contexts.

+In general, the closer one can get to the ratio / hierarchical data level, the more powerful is the measurement.
+But some data simply doesn't exist at that level.
+Gender, for example, is a nominal-level measurement no matter how you slice it.
+Thought needs to be put into data capture schemes so that the collected data can be used to generate value for the firm.
+We will return to this later.

 ### LATCH taxonomy